 Vascular reconstruction surgery can:

-- Repair blood vessel blockages to improve blood flow to the penis
+- Repair blocked blood vessels to improve blood flow to the penis

 - Block veins to prevent blood from leaking out of the penis

-Blood vessel repair is best for men with a small blockage.
-It usually doesn’t work well for men who have more widespread blockages.
+Blood vessel repair is best for younger people with a small blockage.
+It usually doesn’t work well for those who have more widespread blockages.

 There are other treatments you can explore:

 - Acupuncture.
-This ancient Chinese practice involves placing very fine needles at certain spots on your body.
+This traditional Chinese practice involves placing very fine needles at certain spots on your body.
 It’s thought to boost your body's ability to heal itself.
-It has helped some men.
+It has helped some people.
 But more research is needed to prove that it works.

 - Aromatherapy.
 Some scents, like lemon, may improve your mood.
 And that may put you in the mood.